-10 Ways All of These Shortages and Price Hikes Are Saving Me Money
+10 Smart Ways to Save Money Despite Shortages and Price Hikes

-Some of us can absorb punishment and keep moving forward, be it physical danger or emotional trauma, while others suffer under the weight of fear.
-These people revel in these circumstances and one of them was kind enough to share their wisdom when it comes to economic hardship.
+Some of us can absorb punishment and keep moving forward, be it physical danger or emotional trauma, while others are blinded by fear.
+These people revel in these circumstances.

 One such character shared their secrets to staying ahead of the curve on consumer prices, posting a short description of the mentality that helped them overcome inflations, recessions, and crises.

-Here are some wisdom nuggets on fighting back against price hikes, inflation, and hardship.
+Here are some wisdom nuggets on fighting against price hikes, inflation, and hardship.

 Related Post: 16 Ways to Save Money and Fight Inflation